 Let them cure the standard 4 weeks.

 Some general notes on salt bars:

 - Salt kills lather so use 50-100% coconut oil.

-- Since coconut oil can be drying you’ll want to superfat 10-20% for best results (I do an 18% superfat).
+- Since coconut oil can be drying you’ll want to superfat 10-20% for best results (I do a 20% superfat).